 What I mean by wanting to be the John Grisham of Christian writing is that I want to create crisp plots that move quickly and keep people engaged.
 I want to be more organized in my fiction, so that when I sit down to write, I know exactly what I want to say.
 Mostly, it’s about churning out good quality books with concise plot lines, twists only when necessary, and only delving into the human condition when necessary to advance the plot.

-Sounds so…un-literary.
+Focusing on plot cadence over the human condition can sound so…un-literary.
 Well, John talked about that too, and I agree with him.
 And let me say this about literary writing when it comes to Christian authors: Why?
 My mission is to use my writing to advance the gospel.
 I’ll let you in on a little secret about the human condition as it relates to the gospel: Without Jesus Christ, we’re screwed.
 We’re just too muddied by sin to be of any eternal use without God’s intervention.
 Ok, side note over.
 Back to the main point.

 As you can see, being the John Grisham of Christian fiction is more about the writing style and production than it is a level of success.
 I can’t even foresee that level of success anyway, so I need to focus on what I can see: A well-written, concisely-designed plot that keeps readers turning pages.
 I’d love to have you along on this journey.
 A great starting place is to sign up for my newsletter.

 Books of John’s that I’ve read in the order I think I remember reading them (affiliate links):

 The Rooster Bar (Current Read)

 Interested in keeping up with my progress?
 Click HERE To sign up for my newsletter.
 I’ll send you a link for a free story when you do, and you can unsubscribe at any time.
 You have nothing to lose!